Client: California Regional Centers

 I used these findings and experience to formulate some insights:

 3. Collaboration improves the quality of education.
-By incorporating multi-valent stakeholders, we can better identify methods, goals, objectives, and outcomes.
+By incorporating a variety of stakeholders, we can abduct better methods, goals, objectives, and outcomes.

 1.Motivate empathy between PPNorCal staff and vulnerable populations.
 By relating individual stories to statistics, I could leverage our mission of education "that empowers all people."